-In the last part of the 20th Century the town has steadily grown to over 4500 and has developed more small businesses to take the place of larger employers.
-It has a wide range of social groups.
-Currently Potton is a thriving town of approximately 5000 residents in the heart of rural Bedfordshire.
+In the last part of the 20th Century the town steadily grew and developed more small businesses and a wide range of social groups.
 Throughout, Potton has remained a vibrant and diverse market square and town.

 Potton has an historic Georgian Market Square which is the heart of the Town, in which there are many busy local shops in and around the Square.
-These include a florist, food store, newsagent, hairdressers, estate agents, butchers, Chinese take away, fish and chip shop, traditional hardware shop, chemist, veterinary surgery, hotel, bakery, post office, dental surgery, two small supermarkets, public houses and a car showroom as well as several small businesses.
+These include a florist, food store, newsagent, hairdressers, estate agents, butchers, Chinese takeaway, fish and chip shop, traditional hardware shop, chemist, veterinary surgery, hotel, bakery, post office, dental surgery, two small supermarkets, public houses and a car showroom as well as several small businesses.
 In the centre stands the Clock House in which is located the Town Library watched over by the Town Clock.
 There are also many small businesses situated in and around the town providing local employment.
 Potton is a friendly town with strong artistic community.
 There are many theatre groups and choirs, sports clubs, community groups and social organisations for both young and old.
-Potton also hosts a number of community events including, Four Seasons Market, The Potton Show, Party on Potton, Potton Apple day, Christmas Lights and Remembrance Day.
+Potton also hosts a number of community events including, Four Seasons Market, The Potton Show, Party on Potton, Potton Apple Day, Christmas Lights and Remembrance Day.
 Many are held within the main square, all of which help to maintain that community spirit.